 CSE can be a one-off occurrence or a series of incidents over time and range from opportunistic to complex organised abuse.
+It is a form of child sexual abuse.

 It can involve force and/or enticement-based methods of compliance and may, or may not, be accompanied by violence or threats of violence.